ofwonogodwin/Sate-Soft-Api-Usage/README.md

    - Click "Add User" to create a new user via POST request

 4. **Delete User:**
-   - Click "🗑️ Delete" button next to any user
+   - Click "Delete" button next to any user
    - Confirm deletion in the popup

 5. **Logout:**
-   - Click "🚪 Logout" to clear token and return to login
+   - Click "Logout" to clear token and return to login

-## 📚 API Endpoints
+## API Endpoints

 ### Public Routes